Adam Badowski

 Adam Konrad Badowski (born October 19, 1975) is a Polish video game director, entrepreneur, and joint CEO of CD Projekt.
 Badowski has been a chief contributor to the visuals, narrative, and design of The Witcher and Cyberpunk video game series.

 Education and early work

 Adam Badowski was born in Łódź.
 He studied philosophy at the Faculty of Philosophy and History at the University of Łódź but afterwards decided to pursue a career in computer graphics and design.
 In 1995, he began working as a graphic designer, among others at the Kolski and Partners Film & Advertising agency founded by Jan Jakub Kolski.

-In collaboration with Krzysztof Ostrowski – frontman of the Cool Kids of Death alt-rock band – Badowski created animated music videos, including the 2002 video titled "Beware" (Polish: Uważaj), which received an award at the 2002 Yach Film Polish music video festival for its innovative use of computer animation and the 2006 music video "Fumes" (Polish: Spaliny) awarded at the 2006 Yach Film festival in the "animation" category.
+In collaboration with Krzysztof Ostrowski – frontman of the Cool Kids of Death alt-rock band – Badowski created animated music videos, including the 2002 video titled "Beware" (Polish: Uważaj), which received an award at the 2002 Yacht Film Polish music video festival for its innovative use of computer animation and the 2006 music video "Fumes" (Polish: Spaliny) awarded at the 2006 Yacht Film festival in the "animation" category.